ForgeRock/end-user-ui/README.md

 <a name="where-to-find-personal-info-end-user-ui"></a>
 ### Where to Find Personal Information in the End-User UI

-To view account details in the End User UI, go to **Profile > Edit Personal Info**.
+To view account details in the End-User UI, go to **Profile > Edit Personal Info**.
 By default, user information includes at least a Username, First Name, Last Name, and Email Address.

 Each user can modify this information as needed, as long as `"userEditable"` is set to `"true"` for the property in your project's `managed.json` file.
 Learn more in [Create and modify object types](https://docs.pingidentity.com/pingidm/7.5/objects-guide/creating-modifying-managed-objects.html).